zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 ![19-04-towers.jpg]({{site.baseurl}}/figures/19-04-towers.jpg)
 *The problem of reciprocity (images from www.svgrepo.com/svg/140937/tower).*

 The same would apply if we were using two different datastes, for instance the view of towers from villages.
-Towers would become targets and only their target height would be taken into account (e.g. 10 meters); likewise, villages would become observers and only their observer height would be needed.
+Towers would become targets and only their target height would be taken into account (here, 10 meters); likewise, villages would become observers and only their observer height would be needed.

 These parameters are specified through the *Create viewpoints* module.
 (Note that you can vary the value for each point by editing the associated data table.).
 Other parameters, such as radius of analysis etc. shouldn’t need further explanation.